Minsoo-web/minsoo-web/README.md

 🔭 I’m currently working on Mobigen

-🌱 I’m currently learning CI/CD
+🌱 I’m currently learning devOps, FE, BE

 📫 How to reach me: zlemzlem5656@naver.com